lhogstrom/balder/README.md

 # balder
-This is a research compendia that aims to describe the incidence of clinically actionable biomarkers found across multiple cancer types.
+This is a research compendia that describes the incidence of clinically actionable biomarkers found across multiple cancer types.

 ## Scope
 This work utilizes lists of clinically actionable cancer biomarkers curated by the Molecular Oncology Almanac (MOA) and CIViC.
 This work examines the frequency of these biomarkers in data obtained from multiple research and publicly available genomic data sets.`